-Private people who place suspects under arrest may use no more force than reasonably necessary to detain the suspects.
-And deadly force is never allowed during citizen’s arrests unless the private person is acting in self-defense.
+You may use no more force than reasonably necessary to detain suspects.
+Deadly force is never allowed during citizen’s arrests unless you are acting in self-defense.

-Civilians who execute an illegal citizen’s arrest face criminal prosecution themselves depending on the circumstances of the case.
-Possible penalties include incarceration, fines, and victim restitution payments to the person who was unlawfully arrested.
+If you execute an illegal citizen’s arrest, you face criminal prosecution depending on the circumstances of the case.
+Possible penalties include incarceration, fines, and victim restitution payments to the person you unlawfully arrested.

 In this article, our Las Vegas criminal defense attorneys discuss how to make citizen’s arrests in Nevada under NRS 171.126: